-For a low-key beach weekend, set your sights on San Diego.
-Its picture-perfect weather and laid-back vibe make it one of the best weekend getaways.
+For a low-key girls’ trip with plenty of seaside fun, set your sights on San Diego.
+Its picture-perfect weather and laid-back vibe make it a no-brainer.
 Not to mention, this coastal gem offers ample opportunities for gorgeous group photos.
-During the day, soak up the California sun or channel your inner Alana Blanchard with a surf lesson.
-At night, indulge in some authentic, Cali-Baja cooking at Galaxy Taco.
-Wondering where to stay?
-Get your old-Hollywood glam on at La Valencia, a 1920s-era hotel that once called Cary Grant a regular guest.
+During the day, bask in the California sun or channel your inner Alana Blanchard with a surf lesson.
+At night, indulge in some authentic Cali-Baja cooking at Galaxy Cantina & Grill.
+Can’t decide where to stay?
+Soak in all the old Hollywood glamour at La Valencia, a picturesque 1920s-era hotel that once called Cary Grant a regular guest.

-Move over, Las Vegas!
-Scottsdale is emerging as the next bachelorette hotspot—and it’s easy to see why.
+Scottsdale is emerging as the next bachelorette hot spot—and it’s easy to see why.
 This desert paradise has something for everyone.
 Outdoorsy types can hike the myriad trails at Camelback Mountain.
 Craving some R&R?
 Treat your pals to a pampering massage or facial at one of the area’s premier spas.
-As varied as the activities are the accommodations, which run the gamut from sprawling golf resorts to hip, modern hotels like The Saguaro.
-Foodies may want to plan their trip around the Arizona Taco Festival in October.
+And the accommodations are equally varied; they run the gamut from sprawling golf resorts to modern hotels like the W Scottsdale, with its 23 acres of desert gardens and mid-century style.
+Food-loving friends may want to plan their trip around the Arizona Taco Festival in October.
+Yum!

 Charleston, South Carolina